 What is the Required Rate of Return?

-In addition, the required rate of return is used to determine how successful an initiative is compared to the expense of financing it.
+In addition, the required rate of return is used to compare an investment’s expected return to its cost of financing (for example, the company’s cost of capital).

 How Do You Calculate The Required Rate of Return?